GSP747

 Static site builders like Hugo have become popular because of their ability to produce websites that do not require web servers.
 With static web platforms there are no server operating systems or software to maintain.
 There are, however, various operational considerations.
 For example, you may want to version control your postings, host your web site on a content delivery network ("CDN") and provision an SSL certificate.

 You can address these needs by using a Continuous Integration / Continuous Deployment pipeline on Google Cloud.
 A deployment pipeline enables developers to rapidly innovate by automating the entire deployment process.
-In this lab, you will learn to build a pipeline that demonstrates this automation.
+In this lab, you will learn to build a pipeline demonstrating this automation.

 Setup and requirements